Home > Breakfast > Mini Gluten Free Almond Coffee Cake

 • Unsalted Butter – I like to use unsalted so I can control the salt content.

-• Sour Cream – Full fat sour cream is best to give the cake the delectable texture.
+• Sour Cream – Full-fat sour cream is best to give the cake a delectable texture.

 • Egg – We only need 1 egg.